NAS QNAP Turbo Station TS-328 RAID Controller Failure: Causes, Consequences, and Recovery Methods

 By considering these factors and implementing appropriate measures, the risks associated with data loss can be minimized even with a large number of concurrent users accessing a NAS device like the QNAP Turbo Station TS-328.

-Although NAS Turbo Station TS-328 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-328 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view